zakipauzi/image-target-demo/README.md

 Deployment should be done from its solution file in App folder.

 * After the build, open the solution in the App folder in Visual Studio
-* Open the "hologram-101.sln in Visual Studio 2017
+* Open the "image-target-demo.sln in Visual Studio 2017
 * Select "Release" and "x86" from the top bar

 ### Using HoloLens Emulator